Parts of a Boat

 When you want to rest and enjoy the water or in areas where it's safe to leave your boat and swim, an anchor gives you security that your boat will stay where you stopped it.

-How Anchors Work
+How Do Anchors Work?

-An anchor is a simple mechanism.
+A boat anchor is a simple mechanism.
 It works by digging into the seabed's mud, sand, rock, or gravel and holding fast.

 Many people think that the weight of the anchor is what keeps the boat in place, but this is a misconception.
 The blades or flukes on the anchor dig into the seabed and create resistance to hold the vessel in one location.